Redo of Healer Season 2 release date: Kaifuku Jutsushi no Yarinaoshi Season 2 (Kaiyari) predictions

 By Redo of Healer: Episode 2, the anime had firmly established its reputation as the supreme edgelord of modern anime.
 Goblin Slayer generated some controversy and the Rising of the Shield Hero anime‘s revenge plot toed the line whereas Redo of Healer’s Keyaru fully embraces the darkness in this revenge fantasy that harkens back to dark anime from the 80’s and 90’s.

-The content is unabashedly adult in nature like Netflix’s Onyx Equinox, Devilman Crybaby, and Castlevania anime series, both of which featured sex and violence on the level of Game of Thrones.
+The content is unabashedly adult in nature like Crunchyroll’s Onyx Equinox and Netflix’s Devilman Crybaby and Castlevania anime series, all of which featured sex and violence on the level of Game of Thrones.
 In fact, the Kaiyari anime’s official Twitter account issued a frank content warning before the first season’s premiere.

 “This program is fiction and bears no relation to any existing person, place, or organization.
 Furthermore, the content is not made to endorse any specific way of thinking or belief.
 The work also includes extreme violence.
 Children and young people are advised against viewing it.”